traffox/traffox/README.md

 -----------------
 Working with Python for over three years
 * ✉️  You can contact me at [traffox@protonmail.com](mailto:traffox@protonmail.com)
-* 🧠  I'm learning Rust
+* 🧠  I'm learning Rust and Go
 * 🤝  I'm open to collaborating on Interesting project

 ### Skills